 Time Management Skills

+Time management is also very important soft skill required for OJT coaches.
 Coaches must do more than just train others – they have their own job-related tasks to handle.
 It can be a tough balancing act, but good time management skills help ensure that the coach can provide adequate training without their regular responsibilities suffering.
 As you might imagine, this affects more people than just the coach.

 If a coach feels pressed for time, there may be a temptation to cut training short so they can return to their regular responsibilities.
-That might result in low-quality training, which could, in turn, lead to other negative outcomes depending on the nature of the training.
+That might result in low-quality training, which in turn, lead to other negative outcomes depending on the nature of the training.
 It could lead to reduced efficiency, a longer learning curve, or even safety-related challenges for the trainee.

+Good Observation is another soft skill required for OJT coaches.
 A coach must do more than just show an employee how to accomplish a task or operate a piece of machinery.
 They must assess the trainee’s absorption of the information and their readiness for the job.
 This requires strong observation skills.

 The Role of Your LMS

-The chances of having multiple people with the existing skillset described above on staff are very slim.
+The chances of having multiple people with the existing skillset above on staff are very slim.
 Thankfully, soft skills can be developed through training.
 Your learning management system is the key to this.

 What have your own results been like in terms of OJT program success?
 Which of the soft skills mentioned above did you find most valuable?
 Were there any other skills you found that were critical for success?
 Share your story with us in the comments.